Ratimon/solid-grinder/README.md

     // 40-bit, 1,099,511,627,776 => ~35k years
     // 72-bit, 4,722 (18 decimals)
     // 88-bit, 309m (18 decimals)
     // 96-bit, 79b or 79,228,162,514 (18 decimals)
 ```

 > **Note**💡

-> Now, the tool only generates one funtion in each iteration.
-If you intend to optimize two funtions, you can still use it two times and then add the second one to the first one.
+> Now, the tool only generates one function in each iteration.
+If you intend to optimize two functions, you can still use it two times and then add the second one to the first one.

 2. Build the binary for CLI